sky192/crypto-react/README.md

 # Crypto Currency Financial Price Tracker
-The user can serach crypto by name
+The user can serach crypto by name.